Teodor Boldur-Lățescu: Final dissidence

 Other voices praised Lățescu's philanthropy after he donated 151 bound volumes in French, previously in his own collection, to A. T. Laurian National College.
 Carol also recognized his contributions: in January 1888, he made Lățescu an Officer of the Order of the Crown.
 He resigned as prefect during the first week of April 1888, shortly after peasant revolts and the arrival in power of a Conservative Party-and-Junimea cabinet under Theodor Rosetti.
 Days after, he wrote Carol an open letter to complain about alleged administrative abuses.
 He contended that the new and "reactionary" Botoșani Prefect, Gheorghe Hermeziu, was oppressing the locals with the full support of Jews ("sworn enemies of the liberal party"), "proletarian" Romanians, and Gypsies.
 The letter ended with words of praise for Carol, congratulating him for his role in obtaining national self-determination and his styling as King.
 During January 1890, Boldur-Lățescu presented himself as a candidate in elections for Botoșani's city council.
 Later that year, he was called upon as a lawyer in Dorohoi.
 He first represented a local merchant, Prodan, in his dispute with the police agent Iacoban; he then switched to defending Iacoban, and to dismissing his own plea in favor of Prodan.

 In November 1890, at Botoșani, Boldur-Lățescu inaugurated another political newspaper, Țara de Sus ("The Upper Land"); it advertised itself as committed to both the National Liberal platform (which was seen as having "created Modern Romania") and the "special interests of Moldavia".
 The new decade soon witnessed a rearrangement of the political landscape: Catargiu governed the country at the helm of a Conservative Party, which lost Junimist backing; Maiorescu and his men shifted instead toward a pragmatic alliance with the National Liberals.
 Boldur-Lățescu was still politically active during the April 1891 legislative election, but earned derision for his proposal of an alliance with Catargiu against Junimea.
 He ran for the 1st-College seat in the Assembly, but only took 27 votes and had to face a ballotage.
 In May, he was stripped of his party membership, alongside fellow dissenters Lecca and Panait Gheorghiade; all three joined the Conservatives. Țara de Sus, which had its editorial offices in Botoșani (though it was printed in Iași), was now identified by Junimea as a platform for George D. Vernescu's inner-Conservative faction.
-This final flurry of activity ended when Lățescu died suddenly in early June, at Botoșani.
+This final flurry of activity ended when Lățescu died suddenly in early June, at Iași's Victoria Hotel, after a sudden and unspecified illness.
 He was buried on 8 June at Cetățuia Monastery in Galata.